heyamay/heyamay/README.md

 ---

 🔭 **Currently Building:**
-• CI/CD Pipelines using **Jenkins, GitHub Actions, and AWS CodePipeline**
+• CI/CD Pipelines using **Jenkins, GitHub Actions, Gitlab CI, Bitbucket and AWS CodePipeline**
-• Infrastructure as Code with **Terraform & AWS CloudFormation**
+• Infrastructure as Code with **Terraform, Ansible, & AWS CloudFormation**
 • Scalable Applications using **Docker, Kubernetes, EC2, and S3**
 • Monitoring with **Prometheus & Grafana**